Connestee Falls Natural Resources Stewardship

 What We Are Doing

-The NRSC is also working with Clemson University to conduct a Lake Management Study (LMS) and to develop a Lake Management Plan (LMP).
-You can read more about the upcoming study in the NRSC June e-news here.
+We are currently working with Clemson University to conduct a Lake Management Study (LMS) and to develop a Lake Management Plan (LMP).
+You can read more about the upcoming study in the NRSC October e-news here.

 What You Can Do

-• Help STOP invasive species including earthworms, landscape plants, and aquatic weeds.
+Help STOP invasive species including earthworms, landscape plants, and aquatic weeds from spreading.